grosenberg/Fluentmark/doc/EditorCss.md

 Semantic text presentation styling within the Fluentmark editor is implemented by the application of a CSS stylesheet.

+Note: this is an experimental feature.

+## Use

 The preference controls are located at

 > `Window` -> `Certiv Tools` -> `FluentMark` -> `Stylesheets`